William Redfield (actor): Author

 Redfield was a columnist for Playfare Magazine and collaborated with Wally Cox on Mr. Peepers, a book about the television character with that name.

 Most significantly, he authored Letters From An Actor, first copyrighted in 1966.
 It consists of letters written to his friend, Robert Mills, between January and August of 1964 and chronicles the rehearsals and performances of Hamlet.
 This production was conceived and directed by Sir John Gielgud as a modern-dress "rehearsal" of the play.
 Hamlet was played by Richard Burton; during rehearsals in Toronto he and Elizabeth Taylor were married for the first time.
 Redfield, cast as Guildenstern, witnesses the enormous difficulty of both acting in and directing Hamlet while also trying to manage celebrity and notoriety.

 This classic book of the theater was out of print for several decades, until a new edition was published in March 2024 in response to a production of The Motive and the Cue, a play by Jack Thorne.
-The play is based in part on Redfield's history of the Geilgud-Burton production of Hamlet.
+The play is based in part on Redfield's history of the Gielgud-Burton production of Hamlet.
 Sam Mendes, who directed The Motive and The Cue, wrote the foreword to the new edition of Letters From An Actor.